 - 5.43.
 It comprises a field bounded on three sides by mature hedgerows and on the south side by houses that face onto the B2110.
 To the west it is bounded by a Public Right of Way footpath.
 To the east of the site there is a tributary of the River Arun.
 LBPC seek to preserve this natural rural habitat. - 5.44.
 There is currently no access to the site and a new access will be required from the B2110. - 5.45.
-LBPC support development proposals for around 7 14 residential dwellings.
+LBPC support development proposals for around7 14 residential dwellings.
+To reflect the outcome of the habitat regulations assessment and appropriate assessment process developers are advised to engage in pre-application discussions with Southern Water to evaluate whether changes to the Hardham abstraction would have any impacts for the timing of delivery of their developments in order to keep pace with infrastructure investment.